AdamIsrael/reddit-charm/README.md

     juju add-relation reddit:db postgresql:db
     juju add-relation reddit rabbitmq-server
     juju add-relation reddit memcached
     juju add-relation reddit nfs
     juju add-relation reddit gunicorn

+    # Reddit and haproxy, oh my.
+    Need to make the charm work simply by IP address of the haproxy node.
+    Need to test with multiple haproxy services
+    Need to talk about setting the domain, i.e., reddit.local, reddit-is-cool.com, etc.

     juju set haproxy services=" "
     juju add-relation reddit:website haproxy:reverseproxy

     juju expose reddit

 After a successful deployment, you can get the reddit unit IP address with:

     juju status reddit

 and then browse to http://ip-address/path to configure the service.

 The source files are installed to /home/reddit/src/reddit, in the unit machine's file system.